charmbracelet/bubbletea/README.md

 }
 ```

-before you start your Bubble Tea program.
-To see what's printed in real time,
+…before you start your Bubble Tea program.
+To see what’s printed in real time,
 run `tail -f debug.go` while you run your program in another window.

 ## Libraries we use with Bubble Tea